ibm-wsc/cloud-native-linuxone/docs/full-dev-pipeline/pipeline.md

     !!! note "Simply Click Away"
         Once you have entered the string into the `SCRIPT` section, just click away (i.e. on a regular section of the page) to get the configuration menu to go away and keep the new value(s) you just entered for the task.

-    !!!
-Tip "What is `oc process` doing?"
+    !!! question "What is `oc process` doing?"
         `oc process` is processing the [OpenShift template](https://docs.openshift.com/container-platform/4.7/openshift_images/using-templates.html#templates-overview_using-templates){target="_blank" rel="noopener noreferrer"} for the `mysql-ephemeral` database with the parameters given via a series of `-p` arguments and finally `oc apply -f -` ensures that any missing components will be recreated.

     !!! warning "No help please!"